 What is the appropriate attire? - Visitors are required to wear clothing that covers shoulder, arms, and knees in keeping with traditions of modesty.
 Visitors are also required to remove their shoes before entering the area within the Buddhist compound.

 Date: Before and until the Full moon Day of Tazaungmone (fall to 5-11 Nov 2019)

 Duration: 7 days

-The Hot Air Balloon Festival is celebrated once a year on the second Festival of Lights after Buddhist Lent, and lasts for five to seven days.
+The Hot Air Balloon Festival is celebrated once a year on the second Festival of Lights after Buddhist Lent and lasts for five to seven days.
 It is an ancient tradition.
 Traditionally this balloon raising ceremony is to pay homage to Sulamuni Pagoda in heaven by sending up lighted hot air balloons.
-Also the festival is to celebrate the end of the rainy season as the transition to the cooler and drier winter will follow.
-The paper balloons are between 4, 5 and 6m high, and are decorated on the outside with colourful lanterns made of cellophane.
+Also, the festival is to celebrate the end of the rainy season as the transition to the cooler and drier winter will follow.
+The paper balloons are between 4, 5 and 6m high, and are decorated on the outside with colorful lanterns made of cellophane.
 Lights are attached to the lanterns, giving the balloons a different pattern.
 The hot-air balloon rises quickly filling the sky with bright lights and colors.

 Daytime activities include all-day weaving competitions and animal-shaped balloons called "Ayoke" being launched into the sky, but it's the night time festivities that are the most noteworthy.
 The festival grounds attract huge crowds, and the grounds are pretty massive... enough to hold tens of thousands of people.
-They host all sorts of fun activities besides the fire balloons, including a fair grounds with rides like the human-powered Ferris Wheel, carnival games like "Rolling the Bicycle Tire", and more food options than you can possibly need.
+They host all sorts of fun activities besides the fire balloons, including a fairgrounds with rides like the human-powered Ferris Wheel, carnival games like "Rolling the Bicycle Tire", and more food options than you can possibly need.
 You can even get yourself a tattoo.
 There are firework too.